huggingface/huggingface_hub/CONTRIBUTING.md

    pre-commit install
    ```

    You only need to do the above once in your repository's environment.
-If, for any reason, you would like to disable
+If for any reason you would like to disable
    pre-commit hooks on a commit, you can pass `-n` to your `git commit` command to temporarily disable pre-commit
    hooks.